cynixx3/third-party-miner-installer-for-ethos/README.md

     - add "$miner_path"
     - add "$miner_params"
     - add "$miner_suffix"
+- lib/functions.php
+  - This file sets where to get hash
 - bin/minestop (ez)
   - This file stops the miner
     - add miner name to the "ps uax" line.